top of page

 6. Plan Ahead — and Try Everything On

-Don’t leave outfits to the last minute.
+Don’t wait until the last minute to decide on outfits.
 Try everything on at least a few days before your session.
-This helps avoid surprises — like a shirt that doesn’t fit or a dress that’s too short when you sit down.
+This helps avoid surprises — like a shirt that’s too tight or a dress that’s too short when you sit down.

-Trust me, a little prep goes a long way toward a smooth and relaxed session day.
+Trust me, a little preparation goes a long way toward ensuring a smooth and relaxed session day.

 7. Visualize the Final Image

-Imagine a photo from your session hanging on the wall in your living room.
-What do you want it to feel like?That can help guide your styling choices and keep everything aligned with your personal style and home aesthetic.
+Imagine a photo from your session displayed on your living room wall.
+How do you want it to feel?
+This visualization can guide your styling choices and keep everything aligned with your personal style and home aesthetic.

 Bonus Tip: Ask for Help (I’ve Got You!)

-We’ll make sure your family looks and feels amazing — without any of the stress.
+We’ll ensure your family looks and feels amazing — without any stress.

 💛 Final Thoughts

-Your outfits are the frame — but your love, laughter, and connection are the true focus.
-So keep it simple, stay true to who you are, and trust the process.
+Your outfits serve as the frame for the beautiful moments you’ll capture.
+However, your love, laughter, and connection are the true focus of the session.
+Keep it simple, stay true to who you are, and trust the process.

 Let’s create something timeless together.